 The plan consists of an online safety management component and a documented laboratory safety training component.
 The online component will help create a laboratory’s specific hazard profile and provide a means of managing certain aspects of safety in the laboratory.
 The lab safety training component will cover various training material that will assist in preparing personnel to work safely in a laboratory.

-The Laboratory Safety Guide provides baseline safety information and expectation for general laboratory practices on campus.
+The Laboratory Safety Guide/Chemical Hygiene Plan provides baseline safety information and expectation for general laboratory practices on campus.
 The guide is reviewed annually by DRS and updated as necessary.
 Therefore, we recommend providing a link to this page to all laboratory personnel to access the most up-to-date version.

 b.
 Online DRS Training